Our Capabilities- CAMP

-Mineral, metal, composite, polymer and wood: When it comes to characterizing your material, CAMP’s got you covered from Acid solubility to Zetasizer particle analysis.
+Mineral, metal, composite, and polymer: When it comes to characterizing your material, CAMP’s got you covered.
+Our capabilities include mechanical testing, hardness testing, metallography, failure surface analysis, corrosion analysis, elemental composition, and many other techniques.
 Browse the categories below to see our most common offerings.

 If you don’t see what you need, contact us.
 We pride ourselves in method development and lab to bench scale research tailored to your needs.
 Our unique ability to partner with multiple departments across campus allows us to offer capabilities that may not be listed.